Rainwater Management Plan

 Over the years, the town has completed many studies to assess how to improve stormwater infrastructure and adapt and become more resilient.

-The multi-phase RWMP builds on previously completed work to provide an all-inclusive approach to planning and implementing stormwater-related infrastructure into the future.
-The plan will prioritize recommendations from the studies to deliver a long-term plan for infrastructure renewal and improvement needs.
+The multi-phase RWMP builds on completed work to provide an integrated approach to planning and implementing stormwater-related infrastructure into the future.
+The plan will prioritize recommendations from previous studies to deliver a long-term plan for infrastructure renewal and improvement needs.

-The Federation of Canadian Municipalities provides an overview of why municipalities need to consider climate risk and adopt asset management plans for the long term.
+The Federation of Canadian Municipalities provides an overview of why municipalities need to consider climate risk and adopt long-term asset management plans.
 It also explains how municipalities need to prioritize and evaluate risk to get the best value for taxpayers’ dollars.

 Importance of stormwater management

-Stormwater management is crucial in protecting public safety, reducing flood risks, controlling erosion and maintaining water quality in local natural waterways.
+Stormwater management is how we control the quantity and quality of runoff that results from rainfall and snowmelt.
+This is crucial in protecting public safety, reducing flood risks, controlling erosion, and maintaining water quality in local natural waterways.

-The town ensures a variety of stormwater infrastructure and natural assets are in place and functioning properly.
-This includes storm sewers, catch basins and ditches to overland flow on roads, creeks, stormwater management ponds and shoreline embankments.
+As part of the stormwater management program, the town maintains a variety of stormwater infrastructure and natural assets.
+This includes storm sewers, catch basins, and ditches as well as overland flow on roads, creeks, stormwater management ponds, and shoreline embankments.

 Financial planning needs

-It would provide funds to support $253.4 million in ongoing in renewal and rehabilitation work and $381 million in improvements to help adapt to climate change over the next three decades.
+The town needs funds to support ongoing renewal and rehabilitation work and improvements to help adapt to climate change over the next 30 years, including:

 • $34.1 million to assess, repair and renew the storm sewer system